heinerigel/IGPP_Shortcourse_2023/README.md

-# IGPP_ShortCourse_2022
+# IGPP_ShortCourse_2023

 To run the Jupyter notebooks of this repository online click the following link (may take some time to initialize the server):

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heinerigel/IGPP_ShortCourse_2022/HEAD?urlpath=/tree/)

-### Short Course on *Computational Methods in Geophysics*, September 2023, Institute of Geophysics and Planetary Physics, SCRIPPS Institution of Oceanography, La Jolla, California
+### Short Course on *Computational Methods in Geophysics*, September 2023 (dates to be announced), Institute of Geophysics and Planetary Physics, SCRIPPS Institution of Oceanography, La Jolla, California

 Lecturer: Heiner Igel, LMU Munich